 - Which arm is affected?
 Dominant or non-dominant?

-- Where was the needle inserted (medial, mid or lateral antecubital fossa)
+- Where was the needle inserted (medial, mid or lateral antecubital fossa)?

 - Donor's own description of symptoms

 - When did symptoms start?

 - With donation (at needle insertion, during donation or at needle withdrawal)?

 - After donation?

 - What actions were taken at session?
 Was the donation stopped?

 - How long have the symptoms persisted?

 - Checklist of symptoms:

 - Pain or Tenderness:

 - Where is it and where does it radiate to?

-What is it like?
-How severe is it?
+- What is it like?

+- How severe is it?

+- Is it constant or intermittent?

+- What makes it worse or better?

+- Have you taken any analgesia?
+Did it help?

+- Paraesthesia:

+- Do you have any altered sensation, numbness, tingling or hypersensitivity affecting the hand or arm?

+- If yes, where?
+(Include details of which fingers (front/back) or parts of hand and forearm are affected)

+- o Motor symptoms:

+- Do you have any weakness in your hand or arm, including grip strength?

+- Can you move your arm normally?

+- If no, is it because of weakness or due to pain on movement?